 Should employers avoid asking about general wellbeing during interviews?

-Although it is clear that, under s.60(1) of the Equality Act 2010, employers must not ask questions about health during interviews, there is nothing specifically in the Act to suggest that they cannot ask a candidate how he or she is, as "small talk" to break the ice at the beginning of an interview.
+Although it is clear that, under s.60(1) of the Equality Act 2010, employers must not ask questions about health during interviews, there is nothing specifically in the Act to suggest that they cannot ask a candidate how they are, as "small talk" to break the ice at the beginning of an interview.
 Many employers may choose to ask interviewees how they are as a matter of courtesy.